quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/commands-list.md

 # build a PWA (check other modes as well)
 $ quasar build -m pwa

+# create a production build with ability to debug it
+# (has source-maps and code is NOT minified)
+$ quasar build -d
 ```

 You can also clean up all the build assets: